 Consultant Neurologist

-Dr Julia Thompson is an experienced consultant neurologist, with extensive neurological training in both Sydney and the UK, undertaking multiple fellowships and research at Oxford University and the National Hospital for Neurology and Neurosurgery in London.
-She currently works as a senior neurologist at Prince of Wales Hospital, and at Chris Obrien Lifehouse, as well as rural outreach clinics based in Tamworth at Regional Specialists Tamworth.
-She has interest and expertise in headache including interventional headache, neurooncology, epilepsy, autoimmune neurology, and the use of botulinum toxin for the treatment of these and other neurological conditions, neuroimmunology, as well as practicing in a variety of areas within acute and general neurology.
+Dr Julia Thompson is a consultant neurologist with extensive training in Sydney and the UK, including fellowships and research at Oxford University and the National Hospital for Neurology and Neurosurgery, London.
+Having working as a consultant neurologist in London she is currently a senior neurologist at Prince of Wales Hospital and Chris O’Brien Lifehouse, and provides rural outreach clinics in Tamworth.
+Her clinical expertise spans headache (including interventional headache), neuroimmunology and autoimmune neurology, epilepsy, neuro-oncology, and the use of botulinum toxin for a range of neurological conditions, alongside broad experience in acute and general neurology.